vedderb/bldc/lispBM/README.md

 (free arr)
 ```

-This will clear the allocated memory for arr.
+This will clear the allocated memory for `arr`.

 **Note**
 Strings in lispBM are treated the same as byte arrays, so all of the above can be done to the characters in strings too.